Hezekiah-Elisha/alx-system_engineering-devops/0x00-shell_basics/README.md

 * The file betty is in /tmp/holberton
 ## rmdir /tmp/holberton
 9-firstdirdeletion - Deletes the directory holberton that is in the /tmp directory.
+## cd -
+10-back - a script that changes the working directory to the previous one.